-Find out about the declaration of emergency and the latest public health measures, advice and restrictions as we continue to respond to the challenge of covid 19.
+Find out about the latest public health measures, advice and restrictions in your area as we continue to respond to covid 19.
 Stay home, stay safe, save lives.

 Declaration of emergency and provincewide Stay-at-Home order

 This decision was made in consultation with the Chief Medical Officer of Health and other health experts.